 Making sure your site is set up correctly when it comes to SEO is crucial.
 Especially the content on all your collections and product pages will result in higher rankings on Google.
 That will translate into more traffic that you don’t have to pay for.

 Luckily, you don’t have to learn everything about how to implement your SEO from scratch.
-There’s an upcoming Shopify App that makes SEO easy – even for beginners.
-You can check it out here.

 The Squirrly app can help you: